ashish-c-naik/phonebook_api/README.md

 ## Note

-The uuid is automatically generated and is manually checked for uniqueness.
+* The uuid is automatically generated and is manually checked for uniqueness.
+* The [hostname] could be changed in index.js file.
+* The elastic client host can be changed in data.js file.

 ## How to use